 We love science!
 And while we use textbooks as our science “spine”, we love using living books to supplement and learn and explore new ideas.
 Living books are especially appealing to gifted and twice exceptional learners.
 Mr. T is extremely adept at science and loves inventing, engineering, and learning about whatever subject is currently of interest.
 Using living books helps us to keep his interest piqued and allows me to enjoy reading aloud the selections that match whatever we are studying.

-Why Use Living Books for Science?
+Why Use a Living Books Curriculum for Science?